interior-castle/nicomachean-ethics/book-4.md

 > "What the magnanimous person seeks in each virtue is not only the good specific to it, but also the greatness contained within it, the flourishing of his personality and the perfection he achieves through it.
 By the same token, what the magnanimous person flees in fleeing vice is not the evil specific to it, but rather the smallness, the diminution in stature, the decline implicit in it."
 (Alexandre Havard)

+> A[ST II-II Q. 129, a3]: *Objection*: No virtue is opposed to another, but magnanimity is opposed to humility, since "the magnanimous deems himself worthy of great things and despises others." *Reply*: There is in man something great which he possesses through the gift of God; and something defective which accrues to him through the weakness of nature.
+Accordingly magnanimity makes a man deem himself worthy of great things in consideration of the gifts he holds from God: thus if his soul is endowed with great virtue, magnanimity makes him tend to perfect works of virtue; and the same is to be said of the use of any other good, such as science or external fortune.
+On the other hand, humility makes a man think little of himself in consideration of his own deficiency, and magnanimity makes him despise others in so far as they fall away from God's gifts: since he does not think so much of others as to do anything wrong for their sake.
+Yet humility makes us honor others and esteem them better than ourselves, in so far as we see some of God's gifts in them.
+Hence it is written of the just man (Ps.
+14:4): "In his sight a vile person is contemned," which indicates the contempt of magnanimity, "but he honoreth them that fear the Lord," which points to the reverential bearing of humility.
+It is therefore evident that magnanimity and humility are not contrary to one another, although they seem to tend in contrary directions, because they proceed according to different considerations.